owncloud-archive/documentation/developer_manual/general/security.rst

 ---------------------
 This is more of an annoyance than a critical security vulnerability since it may be used for social engineering or phishing.

-Always validate the URL before redirecting if the requested URL is on the same domain or an allowed resource.
+Before redirecting, always validate the URL if the requested URL is on the same domain or is an allowed resource.

 **DON'T**